gsidhu/buzo.dog/README.md

-# buzo.dog
+# buzo.xyz
 A no nonsense internet explorer.

 ## About
 ### What is this site?
-Buzo.dog is a no nonsense internet explorer.
+buzo.xyz is a no nonsense internet explorer.
 The internet has all sorts of beautiful weirdness to it.
 Buzo helps you explore it.

 ### What can I do here?
 A couple of things.
 You can 'Fetch' a cool link, or you can go for a 'Walk' and decide which link to follow.
 Buzo will be with you through it all, in spirit.